Sydney Metro City & Southwest

-Sydney Metro City & Southwest is a 30 km rapid transit construction project in Sydney, Australia.
+Sydney Metro City & Southwest is a 30 km rapid transit construction project in Sydney, New South Wales, Australia.
 The project will extend the Metro North West & Bankstown Line from on the North Shore, to in the city's southwest via the Sydney central business district.
 The line is part of the Sydney Metro system.

 The project consists of two main components.
 The first is a new 16 km twin-tunnel rail crossing under Sydney Harbour and through the city to with seven new underground stations in central Sydney, making it Australia's longest tunnel.
 The second is the conversion of 11 stations on a portion of the existing Bankstown line on the Sydney Trains network for use by autonomous trains.
 The first phase, Sydney Metro City (between Chatswood and Sydenham), opened on 19 August 2024.
 The remaining portion of the converted Bankstown line between Sydenham and Bankstown will open in 2026.

 When complete, the new track will form part of a single 66-km rail line on the Sydney Metro network.
 Together with planned improvements to the Main Western line, the project is expected to increase capacity on the Sydney rail network by up to 60%, and allow for the movement of over 100,000 extra commuters across the network every hour.

 The project began construction in 2017.
 In 2023, the state government confirmed the cost of the project had overrun initial estimates by $9 billion to a total cost of $20.5 billion, due to budget blowouts and station redesigns.